In sales the primary focus is always about “closing business”, and rightfully so, because that is the lifeblood of any organization.

 2. Your attention to detail is so bad that your company doesn’t make any money on the deal.

 a.
-You negotiate multiple levels of discount into a deal … resulting in zero margin at the top end!
+You negotiate multiple levels of discount into a deal, resulting in zero margin at the end!
 Crazy as it sounds I have seen procurement try to get there, and salespeople willing to sign!

 b.
 You mess up the legal paperwork and your company ends up paying out the equivalent of the margin in legal fees to protect themselves.